preveenraj/resolutions-2024/README.md

 4. live in the present
 5. master the art of coding
 6. no over thinking & live in the present

+##  Joemon Mathew
+1. Get a job in a good company